Latest Nvidia GeForce driver hotfix addresses flickering issues in Apex Legends | Dot Esports

 Nvidia has released the GeForce driver hotfix 436.51 to fix a random flicker gameplay issue for Apex Legends.

-Nvidia had recently released driver version 436.48 recently.
+Nvidia recently released driver version 436.48.
 While the update introduced fixes and optimization for Ghost Recon: Breakpoint and Asgard’s Wrath, it introduced a screen flickering problem for Apex players.

 The hotfix also addresses three other games, including the two latest FIFA games and Star Wars: Battlefront 2.
 These games will randomly crash to the desktop on some computers.